greenkeeperio/greenkeeper-lockfile/README.md

 * ✅ Travis CI
 * 🙏 [Contribute your own](#contributing-a-ci-service)

+## How does it work

+1. This script detects whether it's running on a Greenkeeper created branch
+2. If so it updates the lockfile with the latest version of the updated dependency
+3. It pushes the commit with the updated lockfile back to the Greenkeeper branch/pull request

 ## Setup

 After [enabling Greenkeeper for your repository](https://github.com/integration/greenkeeper) you can use this package to make it work with lockfiles, such as `npm-shrinkwrap.json`, `package-lock.json` or `yarn.lock`.